The asymptotic tails of limit distributions of continuous time Markov chains: Identities for limit distributions

+In addition, to our surprise, observe that \eqref{master-equation-identity} is a 3rd order difference equation, while \eqref{novel-identity} is a 2nd order difference equation.
+Hence, the identity \eqref{novel-identity}, though equivalent to \eqref{master-equation-identity}, helps simplify the relationship among all terms of the stationary distribution. \end{example}

-is finite. \proe \prb The identity for $x\in\partial^{\sf c}$ is stated in \cite{CMM13}.
-For $x\in\N_0\setminus\cX$, the identity trivially holds (with both sides being zero), which can be argued similarly to the proof of Theorem~\ref{th-18}. \pre The following generic identities provide an equivalent definition of stationary distributions but in a more handy form that turns to be useful in estimating tails of stationary distributions. \thmb The following statements are equivalent. \begin{itemize} \item[\rm{(1)}] $\pi$ is a stationary measure (stationary distribution) of $Y_t$ on $\cX$. \item[\rm{(2)}] $\pi$ is a positive measure (probability distribution) on $\cX$ satisfying, for $x\in\N_0$,
+The following generic identities generalise the observations in Example~\ref{WC}, and provide an equivalent definition of a stationary distribution, perhaps in a more handy form. {The identities are the so-called flux-balance equation \cite[Lemma~1.4]{Ke11} specialized to one-dimension.} We emphasise that stationary measures are not necessary finite, while stationary distributions and QSDs are probability distributions. \thmb The following statements are equivalent. \begin{itemize} \item[\rm{(1)}] $\pi$ is a stationary measure (stationary distribution) of $Y_t$ on $\cX$. \item[\rm{(2)}] $\pi$ is a positive measure (probability distribution) on $\cX$ satisfying, for $x\in\N_0$,

 \item[\rm{(3)}] $\pi$ is a positive measure (probability distribution) on $\cX$ satisfying, for $x\in\N_0$,

 \end{itemize} \thme